Why should I split test my forms?

 Below, you'll find a few examples of what you might split test.
 Note that this is an intermediate to advanced feature.
 Before you get to this step, make sure you're acquainted with setting up forms and adding messages to your campaigns.

-Note: this feature is not accessible on the AWeber Free plan.
-Upgrade your account to unlock this feature and many more by clicking here, or by contacting our Customer Solutions team.
+Note: this feature is not accessible on AWeber Free.
+Upgrade to AWeber Pro to unlock this feature and many more within your account or by contacting our Customer Solutions team.

 Amount of information to capture

 Generally speaking, keeping the fields you capture in your sign up forms down to just Name and Email maximizes the number of sign ups you'll get for your campaign.

 But some marketers could really get some use out of other information, like: